intelliavant/intelliavant.com/content/product/markdown-converter.md

 The following scopes are required in this add-on:

 - `https://www.googleapis.com/auth/documents.currentonly` - View and manage documents that this application has been installed on.
 This is used to access the paragraphs in the documents and convert them.
+- `https://www.googleapis.com/auth/script.container.ui` - Create the add-on sidebar which contains the **Convert** button to trigger the conversion.

 ## Terms of Service